danielvillahermosadominguez/tdd_in_depth_course/README.md

       have some commented code.
     - The code, sometimes is confuse, because we can see some methods which don't do what they say to do.

+## Task: ATM Acceptance test

+- I think the most difficult is to test a feature which doesn't exist in the code.
+Really, the acceptance criteria is not covered for this production code.
+The acceptance test has verified this.
+- Other difficult part is to test the input and the output.
+I have emulated the input and I have catched the output with a ByteArrayInputStream and ByteArrayOutputStream, restoring the system output and input after each test.
+- The Acceptance test is failing because the right reason.
+The feature is not implemented yet.